Raphtory/raphtory.github.io/docs/index.md

 ## Contribute

-If you wish to contribute you can checkout our [Contributing Guide](https://github.com/Pometry/Raphtory/blob/master/CONTRIBUTING.md), the open [list of issues](https://github.com/Pometry/Raphtory/issues), our [bounty board](https://github.com/Raphtory/Raphtory/discussions/categories/bounty-board) or hit us up directly on [slack](https://join.slack.com/t/raphtory/shared_invite/zt-xbebws9j-VgPIFRleJFJBwmpf81tvxA).
-Successful contributions will be reward with swizzling swag!
+The best way to start contributing is to give Raphtory a :star: on github!
+Once you have done that, if you want to raise an issue, submit a PR or give us some feedback, you can checkout our [Contributing Guide](https://github.com/Pometry/Raphtory/blob/master/CONTRIBUTING.md), the open [list of issues](https://github.com/Pometry/Raphtory/issues), or hit us up directly on [slack](https://join.slack.com/t/raphtory/shared_invite/zt-xbebws9j-VgPIFRleJFJBwmpf81tvxA).

 ## License